coconutswallow/FieldGuide/_monsters/silent-knight.md

 image: https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/16a21711-a508-454a-91f1-faa0b602734c/d9af01i-b2ef83c1-57f4-4c77-9f6a-475ecdbb3a54.jpg/v1/fill/w_1131,h_707,q_70,strp/paladin_by_soft_h_d9af01i-pre.jpg?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOiIsImlzcyI6InVybjphcHA6Iiwib2JqIjpbW3siaGVpZ2h0IjoiPD03NTAiLCJwYXRoIjoiXC9mXC8xNmEyMTcxMS1hNTA4LTQ1NGEtOTFmMS1mYWEwYjYwMjczNGNcL2Q5YWYwMWktYjJlZjgzYzEtNTdmNC00Yzc3LTlmNmEtNDc1ZWNkYmIzYTU0LmpwZyIsIndpZHRoIjoiPD0xMjAwIn1dXSwiYXVkIjpbInVybjpzZXJ2aWNlOmltYWdlLm9wZXJhdGlvbnMiXX0.iuL3JneXtztbvatrlPAIyw4kUy2N4pR_xvBUi1TMqSg

 description: |
+  A Silent Knight is a holy warrior, one who has no patience for vocalisation.
+Its Aura of Silence disrupts nearby spellcasters, and its martial prowess with their longsword is a challenge even to skilled warriors.
+And if you are bested by this knight, nobody will hear you scream.

-  A **Silent Knight** is a holy warrior, originally created by the dwarven god **Dumathoin** and charged with the collection of secrets.
-Once a Silent Knight learns a secret, no amount of magic or persuasion can force it to speak.
-Its core ability is the **Aura of Silence**, which disrupts nearby spellcasters and ensures that when a victim is bested, no one will hear them scream.
+  **Creations of Dumathoin**.
+Silent Knights are originally creations of Dumathoin, charged with the collection of secrets.
+Once a Silent Knight learned a secret, no amount of magic or persuasion could force it to speak it.
+It could only be heard from them by Dumathoin himself.
+Though they faithfully serve Dumathoin, if they remain on the material plane too long they may forget their true purpose.

-  Though some may forget their original purpose, they can be swayed by secrets or gemstones to assist creatures, as long as it doesn't threaten them or their creator.
-They hold a unique respect for dwarves, to whom they are a **Friend to Dwarves** and will never willingly attack.
+  **Friend to Dwarves.** A Silent Knight will never willingly attack a dwarf, if forced or magically compelled to attack a dwarf the Silent Knight suffers disadvantage on the attack roll.

+  **Willing to Work** Though the Silent Knights have lost their original purpose, some may find a new one from those who are willing to part with some gemstones or a few secrets.
+Though they no longer know why they seek them, a Silent Knight will assist any creature with enough gems or secrets to pay their price as long as it doesn't threaten them or their creator.

   #### Combat Tactics
-  The Silent Knight excels at disrupting spellcasters by engulfing them in its **Aura of Silence** or by hitting them with its **Longsword** to prevent them from speaking.
-With a high **Armor Class**, **Martial Champion** trait (crits on 19 or 20), and **Multiattack** (3 attacks), it is a serious threat to front-line warriors as well.
-It may use its **Action Surge** to maximize attacks in a single turn.
-When dealing with a ranged or fleeing opponent, it can use its **Dagger** attacks.
+  The Silent Knight, while not particularly threatening on its own, makes both a good minion with its willingness to work, and a fair boss threat in the mid lower tiers.
+It excels at disrupting spellcasters both by engulfing them within its aura of silence, or simply by hitting them to prevent them from speaking.
+It is just as good for dealing with front line PCs with its martial champion trait and high armor class.
+For example, some creatures Krunk would use as a boss to the Silent Knight would be an Archmage, one of the Volo's warlock stat blocks, or as it is a friend to dwarves a party of Duergar.
 ---

 ___